libp2p/go-libp2p-daemon/ROADMAP.md

 - Multi-tenancy, one application = one identity = one peer ID.
 - app <> daemon isolation; trust-less scenario; programs should not be able to interfere or spy on streams owned by others.
-- Shared-memory local transport between apps and the daemon: more efficient than unix sockets.
+- Shared-memory local transport between apps and the daemon: potentially more efficient than unix sockets.
 - Extracting local transports as go-libp2p transports.
 - Allowing "blessed" applications to act on behalf of the daemon.
 - Global services implemented in the user space.